patrickbryant1/RareFoldGPCR/README.md

 If you want to use your target, simply replace the structure file for processing in "design.sh" with a path for a new one.
 This will take care of all feature generation.
-Note that RareFoldGPCR is purely sequence based, but can use structural input for e.g. scaffolding or for biasing the design towards certain states.
+Note that RareFoldGPCR is purely sequence based, but can use structural input for e.g. scaffolding or for biasing the design towards certain states. \
+We have included the structure as a starting point here to make it easy for you to start designing.